pasparsw/jacg/README.md

 * _hostname_ - API hostname
 * _port_ - API port number
 * _response_buffer_size_ - size of the incoming data buffer
-* _timeout_ - timeout in seconds for the API response to be received
+* _response_timeout_ - timeout in seconds for the entire API command including sending request and receiving response
-* _ssl_ - if set to true, SSL will be used during the communication
+* _socket_timeout_ - timeout on the socket when receiving a single response chunk
 * _commands_ - dictionary where keys are command names and values are dictionaries specifying:
   * request structure
   * response structure